12LetterMeme/12LetterMeme/README.md

 >Worked, lived and went to school in 2 countries

->I've played guitar for well over a decade
+>I've played guitar for well over a decade, played sports since I could walk and would probably do weirdly good or bad at never have I ever

 >What I'm into/hobbies: Physical Fitness, Photography, Developing, Video Editing, Graphic Design, Outdoors, Cars, Firearms, Building Stuff